ODBC from C tutorial part 2 — fetching results

 RowStatusArray An array of status values that will be returned, one for each row returned.

-Each element of the RowStatusArray array will contain one of the following values:
+Each element of the RowStatusArray array contains one of the following values:

 Value Description